Free AI Workflow Savings Snapshot

 What the Blueprint produces.

-- A workflow leak map showing where work stalls
+- A short workflow leak summary showing where work appears to stall

-- A first-build recommendation with the smallest useful scope
+- A first-system recommendation with the smallest useful scope

 What You Receive